rhiot/rhiot/docs/readme.md

 #### URI format

-GPSD component supports only consumer endpoints.
-The GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converting them to ClientGpsCoordinates.
+The default GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converting them to ClientGpsCoordinates for immediate consumption.
+This option offers up to date information but requires more resources than the scheduled consumer or the producer.

-The original TPVObject from gpsd4java is available in the header io.rhiot.gpsd.tpvObject The Camel endpoint URI format for the GPSD consumer is as follows:
+The Camel endpoint URI format for the GPSD consumer is as follows:

     gpsd:label